+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
 The accompanying consolidated financial statements have been prepared under the historical cost convention, except for certain financial instruments that are measured at fair value.